Posted on 04/09/2012 at 10:28 PM by Madhu Gadia

 - Food and Fashion have similarities; classic, trendy, and fad-driven!
 If you think about it food and fashion are analogous.

 - Eating healthfully is “In” and yet people are still struggling to make the transition.
-There are several organizations that are investing time, money, and energy to make it “fashionable” to eat healthy.
+There are several organizations that are investing time, money, and energy to make it “fashionable” to eat healthily.

-- Sustainable food is no longer a stylist option.
+- Sustainable food is no longer a stylish option.
 Everyone needs to work towards it—farmers, individuals, and educators—to make our food viable.

 - Social marketing is important and a “blog” is the marketing essential.
 Actually, that makes me wonder, should I start a blog?
 What do you think?
-Email me with you opinion firstname.lastname@example.org.
+Email me with your opinion email@example.com.

 You don’t have to be a vegetarian to reap all the benefits of a plant-based diet.
 How about eating one or two meatless meals per week?
 Several health organizations and health professionals are now recommending people eat vegetarian meals at least once a week.
 To help Americans reduce their consumption of saturated fat and to help prevent heart disease, stroke, diabetes, and cancer—four of the leading causes of death in America—a national public health campaign called Meatless Monday (a non-profit organization) is working in conjunction with the John Hopkins Bloomberg School of Public Health to make it easier for people to eat at least one vegetarian meal a week.
 The program follows the nutrition guidelines of the United States Department of Health and Human Services, the United States Department of Agriculture, and the American Heart Association.